 “Aaah!” yelled Tam.
 He came running out of the meadow-grass holding his side as if he’d been stabbed.
 “Em!”
 The six-year-old did a pratfall on the little two-step stairway between the porch and the path to the privy.
 “Goblin arrow!
 I needa potion or Im’a die!”

 Emma grinned.
-She hurried to him, pretended to rifle through a satchel on her side, and poured the contents of a nonexistent bottle into his mouth.
-Tam sprang upright, and ran back into the meadow, waving the wooden sword overhead.
+She hurried to him, pretended to open a satchel on her side, and poured the contents of a nonexistent bottle into his mouth.
+Tam sprang upright and ran back into the meadow, waving the wooden sword overhead.

 Kimber handed over another of Mama’s dresses.
 “Em?”

 “I’m being careful.”
 She returned to the line and swept her gaze across the forest, all the way from the left corner of the house around to the right, where the patch of meadow behind their home opened out into rolling plain.
 “There’s nothing scary.”

 “Whew.”
 Kimber exhaled.
 “I’s don’ wanna be put inna cage.”